joaopalmeiro/mahou/README.md

 # mahou

-A package full of tricks... sorry, full of IPython magic commands
+A package full of tricks... sorry, full of IPython magic commands.